Chernikov23/VA/README.md

 **IMPORTANT**
 In order for the assistant to answer various questions, you need to get an API key for GigaChat and enter it in the field:
 `credentials = 'ENterYourApiKeyHere'`

+If you have any questions about this project you can write in Telegram.
+Nickname: **chernikov23**